 Skips: A direct skip is one where the participant chooses 'skip this task' without clicking anywhere within the tree first.
 An indirect skip is one where they explored the tree before skipping the task.

-How many participants went directly to an answer (correct or incorrect) without going back
+How many participants went directly to a destination (correct or incorrect) without going back

-The Directness score is the percentage of participants who did not backtrack at all when selecting an answer, whether their answer was correct or incorrect.
-It attempts to measure how certain participants were in selecting their answer, though it's important to not assume too much about what your participants were thinking.
+The Directness score is the percentage of participants who did not backtrack at all when selecting a destination, whether it was correct or incorrect.
+It attempts to measure how certain participants were in selecting their destination, though it's important to not assume too much about what your participants were thinking.